WWW.HAYHURST.NET

 After a couple of days we boarded the train again and went down to Lahore to investigate how we were going to get into India.
 Pakistan and India were at war at the time, so although we had useful information from our fellow travellers we were a bit concerned that this might be difficult.
 In fact it turned out to be very easy, except that we had to walk a couple of kilometres across no-mans-land at Wagga.
 The Pakistanis were very anxious to be of assistance and to see us off properly ensuring that we left with a good impression.
 The Indians were waiting at the other side to welcome us and equally anxious to give a good impression.

 We spent several weeks in Kathmandu.
-There was very little motor traffic in the city.
 There were only a very limited number of first class hotels, not that we were looking for those, we were staying in "Super Lodge" which was the other side of Ratna Park.
 The building behind the old bus in the picture is Superlodge.

 There were no shopping centres or anything like that.
 I understand that now there are even supermarkets with escalators and serious traffic congestion in the city.
 There is even a new Yak & Yeti Hotel.
 When we were there we visited the original Yak & Yeti, which was still being run by Boris of Kathmandu.
 The place was straight out of the Raj and starting to fall apart, there was talk about this new tourist hotel, but I think to us at that time, it seemed a long time off.